mehakmushtaq/CMMA/README.md

 Cognitively Aligned Causal Graph (CACG):A graph that combines the model-derived MCG and the human-derived HCG to produce explanations that are both model-faithful and clinically interpretable.

-The final explanations are generated at the patient/instance level using the calibrated CACG-V3 graph.
+The final explanations are generated at the patient/instance level using the CACG graph.